Skip to main content

 All-UCSF Lunch

-The All-UCSF Lunch is a welcoming and inclusive gathering open to all attendees of Alumni Weekend.
-Join alumni from across UCSF’s schools and programs to connect, share stories, and celebrate your ties to the university.
+The All-UCSF Lunch is a welcoming and inclusive gathering open to all Alumni Weekend attendees.
+Join to connect, share stories, and celebrate your ties to the university.

 Community